achojnicki/sicken/readme.md

 ## Installation

-For installation guides, see the docs directory.
+For installation guides, see the docs directory, or the videos below.

 ## Usage